liip/LiipMagentoBundle/README.md

 Store Resolver
 --------------

+For accessing customer data we need the correct Magento store to be initialized.
+Magento loads the default store which can be configured for the respective group.
+You can go to `System > Manage Stores` then open the item which is in the «Store Name» row (which is actually the group) and select the «Default Store View».

+Store resolvers do figure out which Magento store to initialize.
+Whenever it can't determine a store it keeps the default one.
+Also, if it fails setting the resolved store it goes back to the default store.

 The default store resolver is `LocaleStore` which uses the symfony locale as store code.
+In case your store codes do not match the locales you need to use the `LocaleStoreResolver` which allows you to configure the mapping with `store_mappings` of the locale to the store code.
+This also helps if you need multiple fallback stores depending on the locale.

-Others are provided such as `LocaleStoreResolver` which can be configured to map locales to specific store codes.
-You may also write your own by implementing `StoreResolverInterface`.
+For more customized resolvers you may also write your own by implementing `StoreResolverInterface`.